Book of Negroes: Representation in other media

-The Canadian novelist Lawrence Hill wrote The Book of Negroes (2007, published in the United States as Someone Knows My Name).
-It is inspired by the African Americans who were resettled in Nova Scotia, and some of them who later chose to go to Sierra Leone, where they created a colony of freedmen in Africa.
+John Clarkson for freedmen in South Africa.

+During the 1784 Shelburne riots that lasted 5 days - no fatalities.
+The American refugees were upset the free land and jobs were only being given to the former black African slaves who worked for less pay.

 He features Aminata Diallo, a young African woman captured as a child; she is literate and acts as a scribe to record the information about the former slaves.
 The book won the top 2008 Commonwealth Writers' Prize.

 Canadian director Clement Virgo adapted the book into a six-hour television mini-series of the same title.
 The series premiered on CBC in Canada on 7 January 2015 and on BET in the United States on 16 February 2015 and starred Aunjanue Ellis, Lyriq Bent, Cuba Gooding Jr. and Louis Gossett Jr.